SuperblocksHQ/ethereum-studio/packages/editor/templates/Hello World/README.md

 -   Fetch your contract's state from the blockchain and render it to a frontend using a [JavaScript library](https://ethereum.org/developers/#frontend-javascript-apis).
 -   Update state variables of your deployed contract by interacting with your app in the IDE's Browser.

-If you'd like to learn more about how Ethereum works before diving in, we recommend you [start here](https://ethereum.org/learn/).
+If you'd like to learn more about how Ethereum works before beginning, we recommend you [start here](https://ethereum.org/learn/).

 ## Introduction to the Ethereum Studio IDE

 Ethereum Studio is a web-based IDE where you can write, deploy and test smart contracts, and build a frontend application to interact with them.

-On the left side of this IDE, you'll find the Explorer panel (the folder icon).
+On the left side of this IDE, you can find the Explorer panel (the folder icon).
 Here you can view the file structure of your project.
 You can toggle the folder icon on the far left to hide or display this panel.

-On the right side this IDE, you'll find the Preview panel, where you can view this project's application in the Browser tab.
+On the right side this IDE, you can find the Preview panel, where you can view this project's application in the Browser tab.
 You can toggle the panel icon on the far right to hide or display this preview.

 There are additional features of Ethereum Studio that we will introduce in later tutorials but for now, let's move on.